cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 As [defined](https://csrc.nist.gov/glossary/term/compliance_audit) by NIST, a comprehensive review of an organization's adherence to governing documents such as whether:

  - A Certification Practice Statement satisfies the requirements of a Certificate Policy
- - An organization adheres to its Certification Practice Statement.
+ - An organization adheres to its Certification Practice Statement

 <!-- ## Comprehensive Pentest